What doctors won't tell you about your parent's decline

 What Doctors See Versus What They Say

-Doctors are trained to notice decline.
+Doctors observe decline they do not always report, for reasons that range from clinical caution to social discomfort.
 They're watching for changes in cognition, for signs of disease, for markers that suggest something is wrong.
-Your parent's doctor probably has noticed that your father's mental status today seems different from his mental status a year ago.
+Your parent's doctor has likely noticed that your father's mental status today seems different from his mental status a year ago.
 They might have noted that he's moving more slowly, that he seems less engaged, that his answers are more vague.
 They see it because it's their job to notice it.

 But noticing isn't the same as saying.
 There are many reasons a doctor might notice decline and choose not to address it directly.
 Sometimes they're not sure what they're looking at.
 Is this normal aging?
 Is this depression?
 Is this early cognitive decline?
 Without more information, without testing, they can't be certain, and doctors tend to be cautious about raising alarms without being certain.
 They might wait to see if the pattern continues, if they can gather more data in the next appointment.